minetest/minetest/games/devtest/README.md

 * Check out the game settings and server commands for additional tests and features
 * Creative Mode does nothing (apart from default engine behavior)

 Confused by a certain node or item?
 Check out for inline code comments.
+The usages of most tools are explained in their tooltips.

 ### Example tests